 The value of working men's services is beginning to be appreciated as it ought to be, and artisans are beginning to mix in the ranks with those of higher social standing.
 At Birmingham, the Mayor, Sir John Ratcliffe, Messrs.
-Charles Shaw, Messrs.
-Dixon, and other firms in the town, agreed to equip twenty men cach; and other gentlemen and firms put down their names for the equipment of numbers of men ranging from two to fifteen .- The services of a 4th Sheffield company have been accepted by her Majesty, and the appointments of Mr. John Brown as captain, Mr. J. H. Waterfall as lieutenant, and Mr. J. D. Ellis as ensign have been approved.
+Charles Shaw.
+Messrs.
+Dixon, and other firms in the town, agreed to equip twenty men each; and other gentlemen and firms put down their names for the equipment of numbers of men ranging from two to fifteen.-The services of a 4th Sheffield company have been accepted by her Majesty, and the appointments of Mr. John Brown as captain, Mr. J. II.
+Waterfall as lieutenant, and Mr. J. D. Ellis as ensign have been approved.
 This company, which numbers upwards of 100 men, is formed entirely from the persons employed at the steel and spring works of Messrs John Brown and Co.-At Woolwich Arsenal, upwards of 500 workmen have entered their names as members of the Volunteer Rifle Corps, established under the auspices of Colonel Tulloh and other officers of the establishment.
 Any artisan is eligible to enter the corps and pay the entrance fee and expenses of outfit by weekly instalments.-At a meeting of the Queen's Volunteer Corps, a working man, Mr. Simes, made some sensible observations.
 He said, great as his respect was for the aristocracy, he should be sorry to join a rifle corps which was not conducted in the most economical manner.
-He tock that meeting to be a recruiting party ; but what he had to say was, that a corps composed of noblemen and gentlemen was not the one he should join.
+He tock that meeting to be a recruiting party; but what he had to say was, that a corps composed of noblemen and gentlemen was not the one he should join.
 He should like to know the cost of joining this particular corps.
 He might be able to stand half-a-guinea.
 He knew there were plenty of young men of his own class ready to join this movement, who had as great an interest in the country as the chairman himself had.
-He himself had as great an interest in his little home, whether it consisted only of a kitchen or a garret, as a man had in his who lived in Grosvenor-square, and he felt it was his duty to stand up to protect that home.
+He himself had as great an interest in his little home, whether it consisted only of a kitchen or up to protect that home.
 For those reasons he had not yet made up his mind what corps to join.
-He wanted to see these rifle corps made up of the bonc and sinew of the country, and not of men like some in the Crimea, who, as soon as they saw smoke, wanted to go home "on urgent private affairs."
+He wanted to see these rifle corps made up, of the bone and sinew of the country, and not of men like some in the Crimea, who, as soon as they saw smoke, wanted to go home "on urgent private affairs."

-In consequence of numerous applications to the War-office for advice as to the proper uniform for volunteer corps, &c., in course of formation, a committee has been appointed and is about to assemble at the War-office, Pall-mall, to consider the question of rifle volunteer uniforms, and to report to the Secretary of State for War upon the colour and pattern which shall be recommended as the most appropriate for general adoption by those volunteer rifle corps who have not yet selected their uniform.
+In consequence of numerous applications to the War-office for advice as to the proper uniform for volunteer corps, &c., in course of formation, a committee has been appointed and is about to assemble at the War-office, Pall-mall, to consider the question of rifle volunteer uniforms, and to report to the Secretary of State for War upon the colour and pattern which shall be recommended as the most anpropriate for general adoption by those volunteer rifle corps who have not yet selected their uniform.
 When decided upon, a sealed pattern of the clothing so recommended will be deposited with the Volunteer Branch, War-office, Pall-mall, for general guidance in this matter.